 In October and November 2012, we honeymooned in Australia, visiting Queensland, Victoria, and Tasmaia; we also took brief trips into New South Wales and South Australia.

-We took 8446 photos in all (mostly on Jeff's camera), but we're trying to be at least somewhat reserved in the number we put online.
+We took 8446 photos in all (mostly on Jeff's camera), but we've trid to be reserved in the number we put online.

 — Jeff & Ingrid, December 2012